Diffusion is the transport of molecules from a region of high concentration to a region of lower concentration. The rate of diffusion depends upon:

 - Channel Proteins – These are water filled channels and because they are hydrophilic it means that any molecules which are soluble in water can dissolve and then pass through this membrane.

-Definition: Osmosis is the movement of water from a region of high concentration to a region where it is lower, through a partially permeable membrane.
+Definition: Osmosis is the movement of water from an area of high water potential to an area of low water potential, through a partially permeable membrane.

 Water potential or WP is used to measure the tendency of water to move from high concentrations to low concentration.
 It uses the Greek letter Ψ (Psi) as a unit of measurement.